 SEA Games: Singapore clinch gold in women's 4x200m freestyle relay

-The quartet of Quah Ting Wen, Christie May, Rachel Tseng and Quah Jing Wen clocked a time of 8:10.41s at the National Aquatic Centre.
+The quartet of Quah Ting Wen, Christie Chue, Rachel Tseng and Quah Jing Wen clocked a time of 8:10.41s at the National Aquatic Centre. more than 5.7s ahead of the closest competition.

 The previous Games record timing of 8:11.75s was set in 2009 by Amanda Lim, Lynette Lim, Quah Ting Wen and Mylene Ong in Indonesia.